 Plenty of evidence suggests that simply being near to water makes people more content and relaxed - so what better place to exercise and spend your leisure time than alongside a canal or river?

-With over 1,500 miles of walking routes around the country, and links to thousands of miles of footpaths, the Canal & River Trust’s towpaths provide peaceful havens in towns and cities across the UK.
+With over 2,000 miles of walking routes and links to thousands of miles of footpaths, the Canal & River Trust’s towpaths provide peaceful havens in towns and cities across the UK.
 The network offers excellent walking routes for leisurely strolls or long-distance hikes.

 Over half the UK population lives within five miles of a canal or river, so it couldn't be easier to take to the towpaths and enjoy the health benefits of a waterside walk.